dirkarnez/cpp-arm64-baremetal-machine-learning-playground/README.md

   - [How do I determine the size of my array in C? - Stack Overflow](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c)
 - Floating points does not work
   - try `-mcpu=cortex-a72 -mlittle-endian -marm -mfpu=neon-fp-armv8 -mfloat-abi=hard`
+  - It seems QEMU does not support hard float